Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Experiments

 \section{Experiments}

-In this section, we empirically validate our theoretical results using a controlled dataset.
+In this section, we empirically validate our theoretical results using controlled datasets.
 While large-scale model training in industrial settings is beyond the scope of this paper, we hope these initial results encourage further investigation and lead to practical insights for robust foundation models.